A xanthochromic Russet-backed Oropendola (Psaracolius angustifrons) showing some feathers or the bird’s typical plumage.

 Is xanthochromism common among birds?

 Exact numbers are not available, but only an approximation.
-Between the years 2000 and 2007, the Project Feeder Watch participants report approximately 5.5 million birds each winter.
+Between 2000 and 2007, the Project Feeder Watch participants report approximately 5.5 million birds each winter.
 Only about 1,605 individuals were reported as having an abnormal plumage.
 This includes albinistic, leucistic, melanistic, and xanthochromic birds, among others.
 The number of birds with abnormal plumages represents approximately 0.01% of birds in the region these numbers were taken.

 Related: Bird Plumage: Pattern & Functions